How often do we stop to tell the kids and teens in our lives how incredible they are?

 Every kid is a superhero!
 That’s why we want you to nominate an incredible kid in your life (K-12) for Camp Fire’s 2019 Absolutely Incredible Kid Day®.

 Three Incredible Kids will win the opportunity to fly (all expenses – travel, hotel, meals – along with one guardian) to participate and be honored at two events:

 Please submit all nominations by Feb.
 14, 2019.

 Incredible Kid Honorees will be selected by the Camp Fire’s National Youth Advisory Cabinet (Aged 16-21), its national president and CEO, and director of program effectiveness, based on the below criteria.
 Honorees will be notified Feb.
 19. Each Honoree must be able to attend both the March 1 and March 24 event in-person.

 Know a young person in your life (K-12) who has demonstrated a strong connection to their Sparks, is making a difference in their community and has made you go, “Wow!”?

 What else makes an Incredible Kid?
 A young person who demonstrates a growth mindset has worked hard to overcome challenges, perseveres, and has set and achieved goals.

 Every year, on the third Thursday of March, thousands of adults send notes, emails, letters, texts, videos (you choose!) to encourage and inspire young people across the country.
 2019 AIKD is March 21.

-AIKD is a day designated to honor our nation’s youth.
-Adults and teens are asked to write, post, tweet, and tag (#AIKD) notes of encouragement and inspiration.
-It is a simple, meaningful way to let youth know how much they are appreciated.
-Lives are changed by this simple act of love and kindness.
+Participating in AIKD is a simple, meaningful way to let youth know how much they are appreciated.
+Words are powerful – young lives are changed by this day and simple act of your encouragement, love, and kindness.